The Pranic Body for Beginners

 The Five Pranas

 Apana sustains the pelvic region, controlling elimination and reproductive organs.
-It is responsible for qualities such as self control and assists in lifting the energy through the energetic channels of the body.
+It is responsible for self control and assists in lifting the energy through the energetic channels of the body.

-Samana resides in the abdominal area and deals with digestion and some reproductive functions.
-It is the energy that helps balance the five pranas and keep things working cohesively.
+Samana resides in the abdominal area and deals with digestion and reproductive function.
+It helps balance the five pranas and keep things working cohesively.

-Udana controls the extremities and thereby much of the senses and sensory communication between the body and the world.
+Udana controls the extremities, senses, and sensory communication between the body and the world.
 Healthy udana allows for creative expression and enjoyment of life.

 Vyana encompasses all of the body and the other pranas.
-It coordinates systems of the body and of the other pranas offering an overall sense of movement, both physical and energetic.
+It coordinates systems offering an overall sense of movement and flow.

 When considering how these various components of the energetic body work together, I would suggest that one must endeavor to learn through experience.
 By tuning into the subtle rhythms and sounds of the body and breath, one can begin to discover for what the ancient yogis learned and passed down.
 In your self-exploration, you can look to the wisdom of those that have come before you in order to find a greater meaning and context for your personal practice.